mikaelajli22-beep/MikaelaBluestamp/index.md

 My project is a biometric health monitor measuring heartrate.
 It is coded through an arduino and displayed on an LCD.
 First, I wired the sensor to the arduino.
 I connected power wire the 3V3 pin on arduino which supplies power to the sensor and helps it turn on.
 I connected ground wire to GND pin on arduino which completes the circuit and brings electricity back to the arduino after going to the sensor.
 I connected signal wire to A0 pin on arduino, which sends the signal level or heart rate data from the sensor to the arduino.
 Then I wired LCD display to arduino.
 I connected power wire to 5V pin on arduino, which powers the LCD and allows it to turn on.
 I connected ground wire to GND pin on arduino, which brings electricity back to arduino after going to the LCD.
 I connected SDA (data line) to A4 pin on arduino, which sends text data to the LCD.
 I connected SCL(clock line) to A5 pin on arduino, which synchronized timing for the data.
 I connected arduino to computer then I used an adaptor and connected the arduino to computer after downloading arduino IDE.
 I added code to arduino IDE.
 I first downloaded required libraries allowing pre-coded functions to work: one for the pulse sensor and one for the LCDdded constants.
 Next, I defined the fixed values that the arduino can go back and look at.
 I added set-up for the sensor and LCD and a loop function to help the monitor run forever.
 In the loop, there is mechanism to store and check for heartbeats.
 Finally, I add print code to print heart rate on LCD.

+# Starter Project

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=TlzVSYYXwzc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For your second milestone, explain what you've worked on since your previous milestone.
+You can highlight:
+- Technical details of what you've accomplished and how they contribute to the final goal
+- What has been surprising about the project so far
+- Previous challenges you faced that you overcame
+- What needs to be completed before your final milestone

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.